commpaslab/lpps5360/docs/schedule.md

 * Lester Salamon.
 2002. *The New Governance and the Tools of Public Action: An Introduction.* Chapter 1.

-*Pre-Brief Sketch due by 11:59pm Wednesday*
+*Pre-Brief Sketch due by 11:59 pm Wednesday*

 ## Policy Interventions and Analysis